vbarbarosh/issue-puppeteer-2591/README.md

-A little project to reproduce issue [https://github.com/GoogleChrome/puppeteer/issues/2591](#2591 at puppeteer)
+A little project to reproduce issue [#2591 at puppeteer](https://github.com/GoogleChrome/puppeteer/issues/2591)

 ## Run